 Camden tablets are made of sodium or potassium metabisulfite, and release sulphur dioxide gas when they come in contact with a liquid.
 This gas is an effective sanitizer, usually used to stabilize raw fruit juices or to sanitize fermenters and barrels.
 Though you might be more likely to use Campden tablets when making cider than making beer, if you have a bottle of them you might be interested in finding additional ways to use them.

-Without further ado, here are four ways to use Campden tablets when homebrewing beer:
+Without further ado, here are 4 ways to use Campden tablets when homebrewing beer:

 - Use Campden tablets to remove chlorine and chloramine from brewing water – Chlorine, a major component of bleach, is a common source of off-flavors in homebrewed beer.
 It contributes to something called chlorophenols, which can give your beer an unpleasant medicinal flavor.
 Some municipal water supplies use chlorine to make it safe to drink, others use chloramine.
 While chlorine can easily be boiled out of the water, chloramine is harder to remove.
 In either case, adding half of a crushed Campden tablet to 5 or 6 gallons brewing water will break down chlorine into chloride, sulfate, and ammonia, all of which tend to be beneficial to beer in small amounts.
 A few minutes is all it takes.